jan-de-trop/Billboard-Top-100-Singles/README.md

 # Billboard-Top-100-Singles

-A mini project with the Billboard Top-100 Singles on Wikipedia And the Billboard Hot 100 Charts webpages
+A web scraping- , data preprocessing- and EDA-based project with the Billboard Top-100 Singles on Wikipedia and Billboard's Hot 100 Charts webpages